piepdx/pie-cookbook/drafts/working-draft-tactical.md

 But no matter how motivated the founder, no matter how real the opportunity, no matter how passionate the team, it's a challenge to keep the momentum going.
 It's nearly impossible, over that length of time, to keep a sustained sprint going.
 It's like running toward a goal somewhere off in the distance.
 Like trying to realize a strategy without any tactics.

-# Start small
+## Start small
 Where you start is where you start.
 Don't let the current state of things or the amount of effort required prevent you from taking action.
 Start small.
 Start today.
 It might not be where you want to start.
 But you've got to start somewhere.

 Just start.

-# Laying the groundwork
+# Laying the groundwork for your accelerator
 This is like a cookbook of false starts, isn't it?
 Bear with us.

 It is important to understand that an Accelerator is simply a tool.
 It is not inherently positive.
 It is simply a means to an end.
 At PIE, we always say, "We're an accelerator.
 That's not always a positive thing.
 We have the potential to help accelerate your success, but we can just as easily accelerate your company right into the ground."